LordDarkula/EasyQL/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Alamofire 3.0.0+.
+> CocoaPods 0.39.0+ is required to build EasyQL

 To install it, simply add the following line to your Podfile: